meryambrus/FaceMark/README.md

 ## Requirements
 `requirements.txt`<br>
-For CUDA hardware acceleration, follow the documentation `onnxruntime-gpu`.<br>
+For CUDA hardware acceleration, follow the documentation of `onnxruntime-gpu`.<br>
 Without a compatible NVIDIA GPU and cuDNN installation, it should fall back to CPU inference, if that doesn't work, use `onnxruntime` instead.